ClementTsang/bottom/docs/content/contribution/documentation.md

    - For changes to the extended documentation, you'll want [MkDocs](https://www.mkdocs.org/), [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and `mdx_truly_sane_lists` installed to provide live reloading and preview for your changes.
 You can do so through `pip` or your system's package managers.
 While you don't _need_ these, it'll probably help in making and validating changes.

+     You may also want [Mike](https://github.com/jimporter/mike), but it isn't really needed.

 3. Once you have your documentation changes done, submit it as a pull request.
 For more information regarding that, refer to [Issues and Pull Requests](http://127.0.0.1:8000/contribution/issues-and-pull-requests/).